-Born and raised in Los Gatos, Colin has been interested in health and fitness ever since his first introduction to a weight room while playing football at Bellarmine.
+Born and raised in Los Gatos, Colin has been interested in health and fitness ever since his first introduction to a weight room while playing sports at Bellarmine.

-While this was a starting point, it was not until college that he was driven to make a difference in the health and fitness industry.
-During his sophomore year, his long time mentor passed away after a slow decline into worse and worse health.
+While this was a starting point, it was not until college that he was driven to pursue a career in health and fitness.
+During his sophomore year, his grandfather passed away after a slow decline into worse and worse health.

 Quality of life is what matters most, and this is what Mint Condition Fitness is dedicated to enhancing for its members.